 Depending on your country, you may also need to have the abstract verified with your embassy in Canada.

-At the centre, they collected my documents and processed them, gave me an eye test then I had to go over to the cashier to pay for the conversion, eye test, and knowledge test – $158.25.
+At the center, they collected my documents and processed them, gave me an eye test then I had to go over to the cashier to pay for the conversion, eye test, and knowledge test – $158.25.

 I hadn’t planned to sit for the knowledge test the same day but since I was there, I went ahead and did it.